jwhited/wgsd/README.md

 # wgsd
-`wgsd` is a [CoreDNS](https://github.com/coredns/coredns) plugin that provides WireGuard peer information via DNS-SD ([RFC6763](https://tools.ietf.org/html/rfc6763)) semantics.
-This enables dynamic discovery of WireGuard Endpoint addressing (both IP address and port number) with the added of benefit of NAT-to-NAT WireGuard connectivity where [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching) is supported.
+`wgsd` is a [CoreDNS](https://github.com/coredns/coredns) plugin that serves WireGuard peer information via DNS-SD ([RFC6763](https://tools.ietf.org/html/rfc6763)) semantics.
+This enables dynamic discovery of WireGuard Endpoint addressing (both IP address and port number) with the added benefit of NAT-to-NAT WireGuard connectivity where [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching) is supported.

 See [this blog post](https://www.jordanwhited.com/posts/wireguard-endpoint-discovery-nat-traversal/) for a deep dive on the underlying techniques and development thought.